timschieck/catechism/docs/music/songs/this-is-my-fathers-world-13009881.md

     [Planning Center](https://services.planningcenteronline.com/songs/13009881)

-    ## Songwriter(s): Maltbie D. Babcock, Aaron Purdy, Jennie Lee Riddle, and Franklin Lawrence Sheppard
+    ## Songwriter(s): Maltbie D. Babcock
-    ### Last scheduled: Mar 2, 2025
+    ### Last scheduled: Aug 24, 2025

-    Verse 1
+    VERSE 1
 This is my Father's world
-And to my list'ning ears
+And to my listening ears
-All nature sings and 'round me rings
+All nature sings And round me rings
-Music of the spheres
+The music of the spheres

-Chorus 1

 This is my Father's world
 I rest me in the thought
-Of rocks and trees of skies and seas
+Of rocks and tress of skies and seas
 His hand the wonders wrought

-Verse 2
+VERSE 2
 This is my Father's world
 The birds their carols raise
 The morning light the lily white
 Declare their Maker's praise

-Chorus 2

 This is my Father's world
 He shines in all that's fair
-In the rust'ling grass I hear Him pass
+In the rustling grass I hear Him pass
-He speaks to me ev'rywhere
+He speaks to me everywhere

-Verse 3
+VERSE 3
 This is my Father's world
 O let me ne'er forget
-And though the wrong seems oft so strong
+That though the wrong seems oft so strong
 God is the Ruler yet
-And though the wrong seems oft so strong
-God is the Ruler yet

-Chorus 3

 This is my Father's world
-Why should my heart be sad
+Why should my heart by sad
-The Lord is King let the heavens ring
+The Lord is king let the heavens ring
-God reigns let the earth be glad
+God is the ruler yet

+TAG
+This is my Father's world
+Why should my heart by sad
-The Lord is King let the heavens ring
+The Lord is king let the heavens ring
-God reigns let the earth be glad

-Misc 1

-(Bridge)
-The Lord is King let the heavens ring
+God is the ruler yet

-The Lord is King let the heavens ring (3X)
+The Lord is king let the heavens ring
-God reigns
-God reigns
-God reigns
-God reigns
+God is the ruler yet